André Bikey: Burnley

 Having beaten Reading in the play-offs, Burnley went on to win promotion into the Premier League, and manager Owen Coyle signed Bikey to a three-year deal on 18 August 2009.
 The fee was undisclosed, but was reported as being around £2.8 million.
 He scored his first goal for the "Clarets" in a 2–1 win over Birmingham City at Turf Moor on 3 October.
-He ended the 2009–10 season with 31 appearances to his name, playing mostly in midfield, as Burnley were relegated into the Championship.
+He ended the 2009–10 season with 31 appearances to his name, playing mostly in midfield, as Burnley were relegated to the Championship.
 Speaking in August 2010, manager Brian Laws said that Bikey would be played at centre-half as he was more comfortable there and "could be one of outstanding centre halves in the division".
 Laws reportedly turned down an approach for Bikey from "a major European club" on transfer deadline day.
 Bikey went on to score two goals in 30 appearances across the 2010–11 campaign.

 He was dropped by manager Eddie Howe at the start of the 2011–12 season.
 On 22 March, he secured a loan move to Championship rivals Bristol City until the end of the season.
 Manager Derek McInnes said he was "delighted" with his performances, and Bikey played in seven of the "Robins" last eight fixtures, in which City remained unbeaten, to help the club retain their Championship status.
 However, after returning from Ashton Gate to Burnley he learned that he would be released upon the expiry of his contract.

 Middlesbrough

 On 11 September 2012, Bikey signed for Middlesbrough on a free transfer after impressing manager Tony Mowbray on trial, who wanted cover for injured captain Rhys Williams.
-He made his debut in a 2–0 home win over Ipswich Town four days later, and was praised by Mowbray after the match.
+He made his debut in a 2–0 home win over Ipswich Town four days later.
+Mowbray praised him after the match.
 He scored his first goal for "Boro" with a header in a 4–1 defeat away to Blackpool.
 He made 37 appearances throughout the 2012–13 season, but left the Riverside Stadium after he was released in the summer.